The Official Rules of Garden Croquet

 These variations and additions to the rules can be used as you become more interested in the game and want to add more complexity.
 Each variation can be added separately or they can be combined.
 If you use all these variations then the rules will be close to those used in club, national and international Association Croquet competitions throughout the world.
-Of course you must agree what variations you are using before the game commences.
+Of course, you must agree on which variations you are using before the game commences.

-If you have limited time you can play a time limited game.
-Agree a finish time.
+If you have limited time you can play a time-limited game.
+Agree on a finish time.
 The side which has scored the most hoop and peg points when time is called is the winner.

 Size of Court

-The normal size of court for garden croquet is 17.5 metres by 14 metres.
+The normal size court for Garden Croquet is 17.5 metres by 14 metres.
 However, you can play on other size lawns to fit the particular characteristics of your garden.
 The longer the grass and the rougher the surface, the smaller the court should be.
 You may need to reduce the measurements to fit onto the available lawn.
-If reducing the size, keep all proportions the same as for a normal sized lawn (i.e. reduce all length and width measurements by the same proportion).
+If reducing the size, keep all proportions the same as for a normal-sized lawn (i.e. reduce all length and width measurements by the same proportion).

-The Croquet Shot (the First Shot of the Two Extra Turns)
+The Croquet Shot (the First Shot of the Two Extra Shots)

-1. both balls must move in the shot.
+- both balls must move in the shot

-2. neither ball should go over the boundary in that shot.
+- neither ball should go over the boundary in that shot

-The penalty for either fault is end of turn.
-Thus you lose your second extra turn and your opponent now plays.
+The penalty for either fault is that the turn ends.
+Thus you lose your second extra shot and your opponent now plays.
 This introduces additional skills to the game.